 Olabode Omotoso has always been interested in the homeostasis of man and nature, the balance between the wide arrays of activities within and outside the human body.
 Early enough, he was exposed to the cell as the basic unit of life.
 It was so intriguing for him to view an onion cell, for the first time, using a microscope in his first biology class in high school.
 This ignited his passion to explore the field of Biology thereby facilitating the choice of Biochemistry for undergraduate studies.
-Moreso, it was quite exciting undertaking research in Cancer and Molecular Biology during his MSc programme in the prestigious University of Ibadan, Nigeria.
+Moreso, it was quite exciting undertaking research in Cancer and Molecular Biology during his MSc program at the prestigious University of Ibadan, Nigeria.

-Olabode Omotoso is currently a Research officer at National Cancer Prevention Programme, a leading NGO, focused on eradicating cancer in Nigeria via advocating early detection and preventive measures.
-He also leads the Sprout Initiative team envisioned with providing scholarships and educational advancements to students living with disabilities and those in rural areas.
+Olabode Omotoso is currently a Research Officer at National Cancer Prevention Programme, a leading NGO, focused on eradicating cancer in Nigeria via advocating early detection and preventive measures.
+He also leads the Sprout Initiative team envisioned by providing scholarships and educational advancements to students living with disabilities and those in rural areas.
 He believes nothing can stop a man except himself, this has been his driving force and motivation over the years.